Clpsplug/UniSwitcher/README.md

 ## avoid typing scene paths in full?

-You can create static members in `MyScene`...
+You can create static parameter in `MyScene`...

 ```csharp
 public MyScene: IScene {